Nadi-System/nadi-book/src/system/extensions.md

-# Nadi Extension Capabilities
+# NADI Extension Capabilities

-Nadi System can be extended for custom use cases with the following ways:
+NADI System can be extended for custom use cases with the following ways:

 - [LISP on String Template](../devref/string_templates.md#advanced-string-template-with-lisp)
 - Task System